Spelieye/superlooper/README.md

 Done!
 ```
-4. Use `avr-dude` to change the chip fuses, which needs to be done to undo JTAG programming to allow some of the I/O pins to be used as outputs and to flash the `.hex` file
+4. Use `avr-dude` to change the chip fuses, which needs to be done to undo JTAG programming to allow some of the I/O pins to be used as outputs, and to flash the `superlooper.hex` file.
 ```
 avrdude -c usbtiny -p m644 -U lfuse:w:0x62:m -U hfuse:w:0xd9:m -U efuse:w:0xff:m -U flash:w:superlooper.hex
 ```
+Here is a great [AVR Fuse Calculator](https://www.engbedded.com/fusecalc/) if you are curious.

 5. Enjoy looping madness!

 ![IMG_7414](https://github.com/Spelieye/superlooper/assets/36861919/f4ab234d-61b5-48ef-983e-fd0dcbe84cfd)